lifebit-ai/traits/docs/usage.md

 ## 2 - Parameters:
 ### 2.1 - Required parameters
 - **--post_analysis** : String with `genetic_correlation_h2` or `heritability` for running genetic correlation analysis or heritability after GWAS.
-- **--gwas_summary** : Path/URL to external gwas summary statistics to run genetic correlation analysis between cohort of interest and external GWAS summary statistics.
+- **--external_gwas_statistics** : Path/URL to external gwas summary statistics to run genetic correlation analysis between cohort of interest and external GWAS summary statistics.
 The following column names and format (can also be comma-separated instead of whitespace-separated) are required to ensure it works:
 ```
 snpid hg18chr bp a1 a2 or se pval info ngt CEUaf
 rs3131972	1	742584	A	G	1.092	0.0817	0.2819	0.694	0	0.16055